kappnav/init/README.md

 # init

-The init component completes application navigator initialization by running a post-install job.
+The init component is no longer used by kAppNav.
+It was used through release 0.1.4 to complete application navigator initialization by running a post-install job.

 ## build